microsoft/PowerPlatformConnectors/certified-connectors/Certopus/readme.md

 Certopus is a service that enables you to design and deliver verifiable credentials.
 With Certopus, you can design credentials using their template engine, which includes a rich library of professionally designed certificates and badges.
 You can also bulk generate high-quality PDFs and deliver personalized credentials to recipients in just a few clicks.
 Additionally, you can get insights on the performance of your credential campaign and plan accordingly to garner the best audience response.

-## Publisher:

-DevSquirrel Technologies Private Limited
+## Publisher: DevSquirrel Technologies Private Limited

 ## Prerequisites

 Paid plan is required to use this integration.

-## Supported Actions
+## Supported Operations

 ### Create a Credential: